buley/personal/src/content/crisis.md

 > *"The impediment to action advances action.
 What stands in the way becomes the way." — Marcus Aurelius*

+> *"In the middle of difficulty lies opportunity." — Albert Einstein*

 *Crisis response isn't about survival—it's about strategic transformation.
 The goal isn't to return to normal, but to emerge stronger.*

 In moments of crisis, most people react emotionally, make rushed decisions, or freeze entirely.

 I don't.

 Crisis situations are where my **strategic thinking, emotional control, and systematic approach** create the greatest advantage.

 When everything is falling apart, I become more focused, more precise, and more effective.

 ## 1. Initial Response Framework